arbridev/ABCircularProgressView/README.md

 ## License

-ABCircularProgressView is available under the MIT license.
+ABFCircularProgressView is available under the MIT license.
 See the LICENSE file for more info.